santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Linear Time Sorting.md

 > - **$O(n+k)$**
 >
 > **Answer:**
-> When $k$
+> When $k$ is much bigger than $n$, we can say that it dominates $n$ and therefore should be accounted for in the complexity, When it's smaller, we can say it runs in $O(n)$ time.

 > [!exercise]+ Exercise 6
 > Which of the following is an inherent disadvantage of Counting Sort?
 > - It is not a stable sorting algorithm.
-> - It is impractical for sorting floating-point numbers.
+> - **It is impractical for sorting floating-point numbers.**
 > - It has a linear time complexity.
 > - It requires additional space proportional to the number of elements like Quick Sort.
+>
+> **Answer:**
+> Is only able to sort countable elements.
+Floating point numbers cannot be counted.
+It does also require additional space, but this answer is wrong because it says 'like quicksort', but quicksort is in place.

 > [!exercise]+ Exercise 7
 > If Radix Sort is used to sort n 32-bit integers, how many passes will it make if the chosen base is 256?